 As in, it can really hurt.
 Research shows that when we are rejected, our brains become active in the same regions that process physical pain.
-It’s no wonder we feel it deep down, like we’ve been hit in the stomach or our heart is literally breaking.
+It’s no wonder we feel it deep down like we’ve been hit in the stomach, or our heart is literally breaking.
 This may be a bit extreme, but rejection can be this serious for some people.

-No one actually likes rejection or failure.
+No one likes rejection or failure.
 And if someone tries to tell you they do or that they ‘thrive on it,’ it’s probably a good idea to nod in agreement and quietly search for the exit.
 But some people are better equipped to deal with it.
-They are the ones who have chosen to follow the positive path and turn rejection into opportunity.
+They are the ones who have chosen to follow the positive path and turn rejection into an opportunity.
 And you can do the same.

 When a Life Insurance Company Declines You Your Application

 See what I did there?
 That’s right.
 It’s not you.

 We are going back to our list of positive responses.
 Let’s see how we can apply what we’ve learned to what we’ve endured, to hopefully get what we need.

 The life insurance company found something in your application that, when applied to its underwriting guidelines, resulted in a decline.
 That’s it.
 It’s that simple.
 It’s okay to take a moment to be upset, maybe throw the letter in the fire or something.
 But then flush it.
 Don’t fret over this for too long.

 First, find out exactly what caused the decline.
 Was it your cholesterol level?
 If so, what was the level?
 Above 300 is not good enough.
 You need to know the actual number, such as 301 or 328.
 Maybe don’t throw that letter in the fire after all.

 Next, take that specific reason and shop with other life insurance companies.
 Remember, underwriting guidelines vary by company.
 What one considers unacceptable, another might consider an opportunity to gain a new customer.
 They all have their niches, and those niches vary.
 Talk to your broker or agent and let her do the work for you.
 That’s what she does every day.